-Student must buy equipment exactly as their assessor has recommended.
-If they are not happy with their assessment they should contact their assessor to discuss this before purchasing any equipment, see the section - Appealing against a needs assessment on page 10 for more information.
+We expect students to purchase the equipment which has been agreed with their assessor.
+If they are not happy with the recommendations made in their assessment they should contact their assessor to discuss this before purchasing any equipment, see the section - Appealing against a needs assessment on page 11 for more information.